 If you’re going to be staying somewhere for a while, ask about a weekly or monthly pass.
 This is often cheaper than paying for each individual workout.

-If you have a favourite workout spot we would love to hear from you, and for a complete list of certified CrossFit boxes please visit the supplied link below.
+If you have a favorite workout spot we would love to hear from you, and for a complete list of certified CrossFit boxes please visit the supplied link below.

 Ask Around for Recommendations in your Local Area